ParanoidUser/yolo/CHANGEME.md

 63 bottles of rum on the wall, 63 bottles of rum!
 You take one down, you pass it around, 62 bottles of rum on the wall.

+62 bottles of rum on the wall, 62 bottles of rum!
+You take one down, you pass it around, 61 bottles of rum on the wall.

 *to be continued...*